All Flashcards

 Kinetic Energy: Energy of motion.
 Potential Energy: Energy of position or configuration.

-The transfer of energy that occurs when a force moves an object parallel to the force.
+The transfer of energy that occurs when an external force moves an object parallel to the force.

 The rate at which work is done or energy is transferred.